-The Natural Science Research Laboratory of Texas Tech University provides essential infrastructure to ensure the preservation of modern voucher specimens (from traditional skins and skeletons to tissue samples and chromosomal preparations, among others).
+Enrique Lessa, PhD Department of Ecology and Evolution, University of the Republic, Montevideo, Uruguay and chromosomal preparations, among others).
 Access to vouchers is a fundamental component to ensure the generation of research on taxonomic diversity, ecology, biogeography, and conservation, as well as to ensure the reproducibility of scientific research and the accumulation of specimens-based knowledge.
 In the modern era, climate and environmental change result in significant changes in the abundance and distribution of species, including mammals, the focus of my studies.